 B. Financial Disclosures: The Disclosures should capture the essence of the information contained in the AOS modification of the International Committee on Medical Journals Disclosure Form linked below.
-Provide all disclosures now or in the previous two years that relate to any commercial companies or devices employee, consultant or advisory positions; speaker bureaus, lecture fees; grant support, equity payments; patents; advisor to investment companies; and expert witness testimony.
+Provide all disclosures now or in the previous two years that relate to any commercial companies or devices employee, consultant, advisory, or ownership positions, and whether unpaid, paid directly to any of the authors, or paid to institution of the authors; speaker bureaus, lecture fees; grant support, equity payments; patents; advisor to investment companies; and expert witness testimony.
 Do not state, "no financial conflicts" as this is not what is requested in this section, but rather all "financial disclosures" are required, and should be consistent with the ICMJE disclosure forms.
 If you have no financial disclosures, you may state this.

 Please complete the AOS Thesis Author Disclosure Form. (http://www.aosonline.org/assets/PDF-Docs/Thesis-Guidelines/thesis_author_disclosure_form.doc)

 C. Contributions of Authors in each of these areas: design and conduct of the study collection, management, analysis, and interpretation of the data; and preparation, review, or approval of the manuscript.
 After each component, provide author initials in parentheses, SAMPLE: Contributions of Authors: Design of the study (AB, CD, EF); Conduct of the study (AB, EF, GH), etc. Each author must have a specific role in the manuscript however, the thesis candidate must have an identifiable contribution to each component of the thesis.
 Overall management/supervision of a laboratory alone or a position of chair alone does not constitute an authorship role.